-observe an important part of Hinduism, which is the Hindu temple from a sociological approach.
+In this academic exercise, the author will attempt to observe an important part of Hinduism, which is the Hindu temple from a sociological approach.
 The sight of a Hindu temple arouses interest in the manner in which it was built, the architectural designs and the various sculptures of Hindu deities which are very significant to the Hindus or to any visitors to the temple.

-In his capacity, the author will try to account for the historical development of Hindu temples that exist in Kuala more allocation to festivals which are related to the particular deities.

-Lumpur and give reasons to why there are so many temples that are big as well as small.
+In his capacity, the author will try to account for the historical development of Hindu temples that exist in Kuala Lumpur and give reasons to why there are so many temples that are big as well as small.
 A special emphasis will be given on the type of management of the temples in relation to its development.

-A point of interest that will be touched is the various rituals and festivals that takes place in the temples, for it can be seen that different temples with different deities give
+A point of interest that will be touched is, the various rituals and festivals that takes place in the temples, for it can be seen that different temples with different deities give more allocation to festivals which are related to the particular deities.